Saïna’s story – A song for my beloved grandpa, Ralph

 All of these processes can be impaired by dementia, making music extremely beneficial for people with the diagnosis.

 Listening to or engaging in music – for example, by singing, dancing or playing instruments – can help people with dementia develop and maintain relationships with others and improve their wellbeing.
+There are many ways in which music can provide joy to someone with dementia.

 Music can also help a person with dementia to connect with the past by evoking memories, feelings and emotions that they might otherwise find hard to express.

-For example, they may find it easier to recall memories when they hear pieces of music that are significant to them – perhaps their favourite song from the past, or a lullaby they used to sing to their children.
+For example, they may find it easier to recall memories when they hear pieces of music that are significant to them – perhaps their favourite song from the past or a lullaby they used to sing to their children.

 It’s important to choose music that the person knows and enjoys, as they will be more likely to react positively to it.